Deploy OpenOps on your local machine

 Test the workflow

 To start running the workflow on schedule, you need to publish it.
 When testing, the workflow editor switches to read-only mode.
 To get back to editing mode, click Edit on the top right.
-Once back in the editing mode, the top-right button is now called Publish.
+Once back in the editing mode, one of the top-right buttons is now called Publish.
 Click it, and as soon as you do, your workflow is live!
 It will now run periodically on the schedule defined by its trigger.See the results of your test run

 When you tested the workflow, it was a full on-demand run.
 Some of the workflow steps fetched AWS Compute Optimizer recommendations for various AWS resource types, and other steps recorded these recommendations to an OpenOps table.
 Let’s see what’s been recorded to the table.
 Click the book icon on the top left to show the sidebar.
-In the sidebar, click Tables:
+In the sidebar, click Tables: You’ll see a list of all predefined tables under the heading OpenOps dataset.
+Click the Opportunities table.
+You’re going to see a table that lists the saving opportunities that the workflow run revealed, including USD estimates:

 Get templates for your future workflows

 The sample AWS workflow that you’ve just tested and published provides just a quick glance of what OpenOps can do.
 In real FinOps scenarios, you would want your workflows to do more: for example, find owners of unused resources, request their decision on whether to delete or keep resources, and if they decide to delete, then execute IaC automations and create GitHub pull requests.
 Fortunately, OpenOps provides dozens of real-world FinOps templates that you can base your workflows on.
 To get hold of them, in the sidebar, click Overview.
-Then click Explore templates in the top-right menu bar to see the Templates catalog:
+Then click Explore templates in the top-right menu bar to see the template catalog: